CaradryanLiang/mist-documentation/source/content/mode.rst

 Mode
 =======================

 Mist provides three modes for different anti-imitation scenarios.
-Users can decide which mode to use according to their specific situation.
+Users can decide which mode to use according to their needs.

-Textural mode: By injecting confusing texture information into the watermark to achieve the effect of anti-AI imitation; mainly against Img2Img; requires less GPU video memory.
+Textural mode: By injecting confusing texture information into the watermark to achieve the effect of anti-AI imitation; mainly against Img2Img; requires less GPU memory.

-Semantic mode: By interfering with the semantic information of the original image with the watermark; mainly against subject-driven generation (Textual Inversion, Dreambooth, etc.) scenes; requires more GPU video memory.
+Semantic mode: By interfering with the semantic information of the original image with the watermark; mainly against subject-driven generation (Textual Inversion, Dreambooth, etc.) scenes; requires more GPU memory.

-Fused mode: By mixing Textural and Semantic modes in a certain ratio; requires more GPU video memory.
+Fused mode: By mixing Textural and Semantic modes in a certain ratio; requires more GPU memory.